Desired outcome

 To support this Fire Standard, a fire and rescue service should:

-- Maximise opportunities gained from supporting the National Fire Chiefs Council (NFCC) network by sharing learning and experiences, collaborating with others and contributing to the continual improvement of fire protection activities;
+- Maximise opportunities gained from supporting the National Fire Chiefs Council (NFCC) network by sharing learning and experiences, collaborating with Others and contributing to the continual improvement of fire protection activities;

 - Contribute and support national campaigns and initiatives, where appropriate and where resources are available.